 Most waterbird species are increasing in the UK.
 It is likely that increased water quality and warmer winter temperatures, reducing mortality, are at least partly responsible but there is little direct evidence on the causes of change for most species.
-For Wood et al 2019).
+For Mute Swan a ban on the use of lead weights substantially reduced mortality in the late 1970s and 1980s, particularly in England, resulting in a population increase (Wood et al 2019).
 Ingestion of lead shot similarly appears to be associated with population declines in wintering ducks (Green & Pain 2016).